 Controlling computers with tact switches

-This project builds on our previous projects to use buttons to make things happen on a computer.
-We’ll create a photo booth button and a USB volume controller.
+This project builds on our previous projects to use tact switches to make things happen on a computer.
+We’ll learn about how to fix common problems when using tact switches and a build a USB volume controller.

 Controlling computers with tact switches should take around 30 minutes including breaks and videos.